How to make leash sleeves

 Without a drill press

-If you don't have a drill press (don't want to spend the money just to do this once), I suggest NOT using a handheld drill.
+If you don't have a drill press (don't want to spend the money to do this just once), I suggest NOT using a handheld drill.
 It won't come out well; won't be square.
 You can't control a handheld drill enough for this.
 I didn't use a drill press.
-I did it the following way which was tedious, but breaking it into gradual steps to get to the final hole size ensures the holes will be where they should be.
+I did it the following way which is tedious, but breaking it into gradual steps to get to the final hole size ensures the holes will be where they should be.

 The above is a little tedious.
 But, you'll probably only need to do this once.
 It's worth getting it right.
 If the above is too tedious, then invest in the drill press.
 (Don't try to do this with a handheld drill.).